-When you do this, the post will automatically be re-sent to your subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in the timeline will remain unmodified.
+When you do this, the post will immediately be redistributed to your email subscribers.
+However, the publication date and time will not change, so the post’s link and position in the timeline will stay the same.

-Tip: If you want a republished post to show up first on your blog, you can just use the “sticky” feature …
+Tip: If you want a republished post to show up first on your site, you can always make it “sticky” …

 (Tick box to make post sticky)